therne/errorist/README.md

 ## Options

-You can apply options globally, package-wide, or with call arguments.
-Options set on smaller scope can override options set on wider scope.
+You can use global options, package-wide, or with call arguments.
+Options set on a smaller scope can override options set on a wider scope.

 ```go
 errorist.SetGlobalOptions(